- Graduate Nursing Program Requirements

 The Doctoral Committee directs the student in the preparation of the dissertation, examines the student on the dissertation, and informs the Dean of The Graduate School as to whether the student passed or failed.
 The dissertation cannot be submitted to The Graduate School until it has been approved and signed by members of the Doctoral Committee.
 The Doctoral Committee must consist of at least four members, one of whom is from outside the College of Nursing.

 The Doctoral Committee Appointment Request Form (G-DCA) includes a description of The Graduate School’s policy on committees and faculty membership eligibility requirements.
-Questions regarding faculty who are eligible to serve should be directed to the Assistant Dean for Graduate Studies.
-All committees must receive approval before functioning as committees.
+Questions regarding faculty who are eligible to serve should be directed to the PhD Program Director.
+All Doctoral Committees must receive approval before functioning as a committee.
 Where alteration of committee membership is necessary, the change must be initiated by the student on a new Doctoral Committee Appointment Request Form (G-DCA).

-NOTE: If the proposed outside member of any Doctoral Committee is not a member of the USC Graduate Faculty, a copy of his or her curriculum vitae and statement indicating experience as a doctoral committee member and research experience relevant to the students' research topic should accompany the request for approval submitted to the Ph.D.
-Program Director.
-The College of Nursing Tenure and Promotion Committee must approve the request before submission to The Graduate School.
+NOTE: If the proposed outside member of any Doctoral Committee is not a member of the UofSC Graduate Faculty, a copy of his or her curriculum vitae and statement indicating experience as a doctoral committee member and research experience relevant to the students' research topic should accompany the request for approval submitted to the PhD Program Director.

 PURPOSE AND EVALUATION CRITERIA